 That’s why the easiest way to start freelancing is to take things one step at a time and not worry about getting it perfect.

 I’d rather get it 85% right than do nothing at all.

 Remember: it’s okay to make mistakes.
 The important thing is that you get started and learn from those mistakes.

 The best way to get started is to begin investing in yourself.

 Now, one thing that you will find very common with people who have not taken the time to invest in themselves and learn how this stuff works, is they will create what’s called levels of abstraction.

 Rather than just going directly to what they want, they will create all these different levels of abstraction — like making a Facebook page or a blog — that make them feel good, but that actually don’t require them to do the hard work.

-So, they’ll spend six, nine, twelve months doing something frustrating and then give up because they never spent time buying a couple good books or buying a course.
+So, they’ll spend six, nine, 12 months doing something frustrating and then give up because they never spent time buying a couple good books or buying a course.

-That’s why I’d like to offer you somewhere to start: my tested Idea Generator that’ll help you find the perfect freelance business idea.
+That’s why I’d like to offer you somewhere to start: my newsletter.

 Join this private list to see the tips, strategies, and techniques you WON’T see on my blog.